zmsp/docker-nodejs-git/Readme.md

 * Checks if your git repo is upto date
 * If upto date, runs npm start
 * If not, runs git pull, npm install, npm run

+# Shipping your project with Dockerfile/ Publishing your nodejs app with docker
+### Customizing
+Edit the Dockerfile located under `/dokcer-nodejs/Dockerfile1` Simply change the   `ENV GITURL` to match the github repo in the `Docerfile`

+### What does it do?
+When you build the image:

+* Clones the github project

+Each time you start the container

+* The docker image will pull any new updates
+* Installs the npm dependency
+* Starts your npm server

+You can customize the startup commend by editing `ENTRYPOINT`

 # Additional Docker stuffs to look at
 ## [Port publishing](http://docs.docker.com/engine/reference/run/):